 You should spend some time getting familiar with the provided framework and reading the comments in the starter code.
-You will need to copy the pp2.zip file to your account.
-If using cluster machines you will also need to source setup.csh to set your path and classpath correctly.
-In Eclipse, you can instead add iaik\jce.jar as a library.
+You will need to copy the cs255-p2-starter-code.tar.gz file to your account.
+You will also need to set your CLASSPATH environment variable correctly (either set it permanently using whatever mechanism your shell uses, or prefix CLASSPATH=".:iaik_jce.jar" to any java commands).
+In Eclipse, you can instead add iaik_jce.jar as a library.

 - 1. Change your browser settings to make use of an SSL proxy - 2.
-Start the SSL Proxy:

-$\sim$ /pp2> java mitm.MITMProxyServer -keyStore <yourkeystore> -keyStorePassword <kspwd> -outputFile <logfile> &

-3. Run an admin client:

-$\sim\!\!/pp2\!\!>$ java mitm.
-MITMAdminClient -userName $<\!\!user\!>$ -userPassword $<\!\!pwd\!>$ -cmd $<\!\!cmd\!>\!\!\&$
+Start the SSL Proxy: ~/pp2> java mitm.MITMProxyServer -keyStore <yourkeystore> -keyStorePassword <kspwd> -outputFile <logfile> - 3.
+Run an admin client: ~/pp2> java mitm.MITMAdminClient -userName <user> -userPassword <pwd> -cmd <cmd>